Alumni at Work

 I have lived in New Orleans, LA; Kobe, Japan; Sydney, Australia; Long Beach, CA; Paramus, NJ; Westbrook, CT; Southwick, MA; Frankfurt, Germany; Granby, MA; Waterville, ME; Edgecomb, ME.
-However, for the past year I have been living in San Juan PR.
+However, for the past year I have been living in San Juan, Puerto Rico.

 What is your current title and what are your responsibilities?

-Prior to this career, I have been a Surveyor for American Bureau of Shipping, as well as a Boiler & Machinery Consultant conducting insurance loss prevention and jurisdictional boiler and pressure vessel inspections.
+Prior to this career, I have been a Surveyor for American Bureau of Shipping, as well as a boiler and machinery consultant conducting insurance loss prevention and jurisdictional boiler and pressure vessel inspections.
 I have held various commissions and licenses for boiler inspections, welding inspector, NDT inspections, ISO 9000 series auditor, and insurance adjuster.

 I graduated with a BS in Marine Engineering and a 3rd AE Unlimited Steam and Diesel license.
-However in 2010, I obtained my Captains license decided I was a deckie at heart.
+However in 2010, I obtained my Captains license after deciding I was a “deckie” at heart.

 What piece of advice would you give to a student going into your field?

 Work hard, study, and be prepared.
 If you don’t know something, admit it, but then go find the answer.
-Have empathy to the organizations and people you are dealing with, but lead the process and deliver your honest, trustworthy self at every opportunity.
+Have empathy toward the organizations and people you are working with.
+Lead the process and deliver your honest, trustworthy self at every opportunity.

 How did the MMA experience prepare you for both your prior positions and your current career focus?

-The ability to think critically and act proactively- see the challenges before they come and then act.
+MMA provided me with the ability to think critically and act proactively, to see the challenges before they come.